The Spiritual Cause of Jaw Tension (And How To Find Release)

 • Ringing in the ears, hearing loss, or dizziness

-Causes Of Jaw Tension
+Causes of Jaw Tension

 I welcome you to join me as I explore different reasons for jaw tension and how one (or more) causes may play a role in your discomfort.

-Spiritual Cause Of Jaw Tension
+Spiritual Cause of Jaw Tension

-While jaw tension isn’t fully understood in modern day science, spiritual practices have a long history identifying and soothing jaw tension.
+While jaw tension isn’t fully understood in modern day science, spiritual practices have a long history of identifying and soothing jaw tension.
 The answer lies in the ancient subtle body system known as your chakras, and a clear sign of imbalance is if you experience jaw tension.

-Your Throat Chakra’s Role In Jaw Tension
+Your Throat Chakra’s Role in Jaw Tension

 Your jaw is part of your throat chakra region.
 You have over a hundred chakras in your body, but yoga focuses on your main seven chakras.
 Each govern a different part of your energetic body and when in balance, you achieve enlightenment, longevity, and inner peace.
 Imbalances cause symptoms (like jaw tension) which may create further imbalances in other chakras.
+I invite you to learn more about how to balance your chakras after sexual trauma in this blog post.

 An imbalanced throat chakra is the main spiritual cause for jaw tension.
 Your throat chakra is responsible for communication, speech, and expression.